ranhershko/devops-it-all/ansible/roles/jenkins-env/README.md

 Requirements
 ------------

-The Grafana helm installation is done from local devops-it-all/helm/jenkins dir
+The Jenkins helm installation is done from local devops-it-all/helm/jenkins dir
 Using:
 1) ansible terraform module
 2) terraform helm provider